 The Lawful Internet Gaming Act laid the groundwork for legal online gambling.
 Key points from the law are discussed below, but the MGCB will be issuing additional regulations in the future as well covering issues such as which games are authorized, technical standards and more.

 Under the Lawful Internet Gaming Act, tribal and commercial casinos across the state may launch online casinos either independently or in concert with establishing gaming providers.
-Given that most land-based casinos have little-to-no-experience with online gambling, the majority will likely partner with big-name gaming providers.
+Given that most land-based casinos have little-to-no-experience with online gambling, the majority have partnered with big-name gaming providers.

 Michigan gambling law sets a minimum age of 21 to play online and requires operators to verify the age, identity and physical location of each customer prior to allowing them to establish accounts or to place wagers.